Reflective modular forms: A Jacobi forms approach: Preliminaries: Jacobi forms

+By formulas (3.5) and (3.7) in \cite[Lemma 3.3]{CK}, the transformations of the function $H(\psi)$ with respect to the actions of $\SL_2(\ZZ)$ and the Heisenberg group of $L$ are known.
+From these transformations, we see that $H(\psi)$ does not transform like a Jacobi form, so we make an automorphic correction by considering the quasi-modular Eisenstein series $G_2$ of weight $2$.
+By direct calculations, we can show that $H_k(\psi)$ is invariant under $\SL_2(\ZZ)$ and the Heisenberg group.
+Therefore, it is a weakly holomorphic Jacobi form of weight $k+2$ and index $L$. \end{proof}

-The next lemma plays a key role in our discussions of the weight of $2$-reflective modular forms and in the classification of dd-modular forms.
+The next lemma plays a key role in our discussions on the weight of $2$-reflective modular forms and in the classification of dd-modular forms.
 It is a particular case of \cite[Proposition 2.2]{G3}.
-We next give it a simple proof. \begin{lemma} Assume that $\phi$ is a weakly holomorphic Jacobi form of weight $0$ and index $L$ with the Fourier expansion Then the following identity is valid